tatianadrozdova/scheme-exercises/README.md

   Write a procedure number-name that takes a positive integer argument and returns a sentence containing that number spelled out in    words:
   Example (number-name 5513345) result '(five million five hundred thirteen thousand three hundred fourty five)

-4. Procedure PHONE-UNSPELL
+4. PROCEDURE: PHONE-UNSPELL
    that takes a spelled version of phone number such as "popcorn" and return the real phone number 7672676

+5. PROCEDURE: GPI
-5. Procedure GPI that takes a sentence of grades as its argument and returns the corresponding grade point average Example (gpi '(A A- B+ C D)) result 2.8
+   that takes a sentence of grades as its argument and returns the corresponding grade point average Example (gpi '(A A- B+ C D)) result 2.8